digiovannia/digiovannia.github.io/index.md

 keywords:
 ---

-I'm a 2nd year statistics PhD student at the University of Michigan.
+I'm a 2nd year statistics PhD candidate at the University of Michigan.
 My research focus is multi-agent reinforcement learning, with an aim towards developing provably robust algorithms for artificial agents to reach cooperative agreements.
 Outside the nerd life I have interests in animal advocacy, philosophy, writing, and cooking.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>